cqframework/mct-ig/input/pagecontent/technical-requirements.md

 1. System Administration
     1. Provider implementer
-        1. As a Provider implementer, I need to be able to understand the measure calculation tool and how I can use it in my environment to support provider reporting
+        1. As a provider implementer, I need understand the MCT and how I can use it in my environment to support quality reporting
 2. Site/Facility Registration/Maintenance
     1. Provider quality improvement administrator
         1. As a provider quality improvement administrator, I need to be able to configure the CCN for the reporting provider organization